-2.4.34.
+2.4.36.
 A Residents' Panel survey in 2005 showed that reducing air pollution was one of the most important environmental issues for our residents.
 Resident

-- 2.4.35.
+- 2.4.37.
 Transport has a huge impact on air quality in the borough and we designated the entire borough as an Air Quality Management Area in 2000.
 The two main pollutants are nitrogen dioxide (NO2) and particulates (PM10).
 NO2 is produced when nitrogen oxides (NOx) react with other gases in the air.
 In the borough in 2006 we estimated that 37 per cent of NOx emissions came from road transport and 15.6 per cent from rail with the balance mainly coming from the burning of gas in domestic and commercial premises.
-Sixty-nine per cent of PM10 in the borough came from road transport and 14 per cent from rail as a result of tailpipe emissions, brake and tyre wear and diesel engines.
-Maps 2.5 and 2.6 show modelled annual mean NO2 and PM10 concentrations for 2010 respectively. - 2.4.36.
+Sixtynine per cent of PM10 in the borough came from road transport and 14 per cent from rail as a result of tailpipe emissions, brake and tyre wear and diesel engines.
+Maps 5 and 6 show modelled annual mean NO2 and PM10 concentrations for 2010 respectively. - 2.4.38.
 Monitoring data from 2009 confirm that most other pollutants remain well within their respective objective levels.
-However, whilst we are implementing our Air Quality Action Plan effectively, levels of NO_x still continue to exceed objective levels at many of our monitoring sites.
-For PM10, levels are just below the annual mean objective at our monitoring sites but continue to exceed the daily at one site on the Earl's Court Road, which forms part of the TLRN.
+However, whilst we are implementing our Air Quality Action Plan effectively, levels of NOx still continue to exceed objective levels at many of our monitoring sites.
+For PM10, levels are just below the annual mean objective at our monitoring sites but continue to exceed the daily mean objective at one site on the Earl's Court Road, which forms part of the TLRN. - 2.4.39.
+The Royal Borough, in common with other inner London boroughs, continues to suffer from poor air quality.
+After several warnings the European Union may decide that the UK should be taken to the European Court for breaches of the PM10 objective which occur mainly in central London.
+Achieving the NO2 annual mean objective by 2015 will prove even more difficult for us and other boroughs, in view of the extent to which present concentrations exceed the objective, in some cases by virtually twice the limit.